emso-c/stream-analyser/README.md

 - context: Guessed context by the keywords.
 ##### (The explained algorithm will be further improved in the future.)

-Finally it draws graph of the analysed data.
+It can also draw graph and word cloud of the analysed data on demand.

 # 7. Output